Fuzzy Name Matching Software: Solving the People Data Challenge

 Government: Citizen Record Linkage

-Government agencies linking citizen records across departments (tax, benefits, health, housing) face the full spectrum of name matching challenges: nicknames, cultural naming conventions (immigrant populations with non-Western naming structures), legal name changes (marriage, divorce), and transliteration from non-Latin scripts.
+Government agencies linking citizen records across departments (tax, benefits, health, housing) face the full spectrum of name matching challenges: nicknames, cultural naming conventions in immigrant populations, legal name changes from marriage or divorce, and transliteration from non-Latin scripts.
 The U.S. Census Bureau's record linkage programs use multi-algorithm fuzzy name matching with phonetic encoding as a core component of their deduplication pipeline.

 CRM Deduplication

-Sales and marketing databases accumulate name variants rapidly from web forms, trade show badge scans, purchased lists, and manual entry.
-"Michael Chen," "Mike Chen," "M. Chen," and "CHEN, MICHAEL" are the same person appearing four times.
-Fuzzy name matching identifies these duplicates so that marketing campaigns target unique individuals and sales reps do not contact the same prospect from multiple records.
+Sales and marketing databases pick up name variants quickly from web forms, trade show badge scans, purchased lists, and manual entry.
+“Michael Chen,” “Mike Chen,” “M. Chen,” and “CHEN, MICHAEL” are the same person appearing four times.
+Fuzzy name matching is the first step in CRM data deduplication, identifying these duplicates so marketing campaigns target unique individuals and sales reps don't contact the same prospect from several different records.

 What Should You Look For in Fuzzy Name Matching Software?

-Nickname Dictionary Depth: How extensive is the built-in nickname dictionary?
+How extensive is the built-in nickname dictionary?
 Does it cover English only, or multilingual variants?
-Can you add custom mappings?
+Can you add custom mappings for industry- or region-specific name pairs?

-Multi-Algorithm Combination: Does it apply Jaro-Winkler, phonetic encoding, and nickname resolution simultaneously, or does it require separate passes?
+Does it apply Jaro-Winkler, phonetic encoding, and nickname resolution in a single pass, or does it require separate passes that you have to stitch together yourself?

-Contextual Multi-Field Scoring: Can name match scores be combined with other field matches (DOB, address, phone) into an overall match probability?
+Can name match scores be combined with other field matches (DOB, address, phone) into an overall match probability, so a moderate name match plus strong supporting fields still produces a high-confidence merge?

 Solving the People Data Problem at Enterprise Scale